Washington Targets Solar Scams

 - Your contractor doesn’t know about the Solar Consumer Protection Act.

 - If they’re unaware of these regulations, that’s a huge red flag.
-A reputable company should be licensed and transparent about their business practices.
+A reputable company should be licensed and transparent about its business practices.

 - The contract is missing key protections.